 I don’t vote.
 I can’t vote actually.
-Neither in my adopted home country of kanada, nor in the united states of amerika, though my family is from the latter, and it is technically possible for me to register to vote via absentee ballot in the state of Wisconsin.
+Neither in my adopted home country of Canada, nor in the United States of America, though my family is from the latter, and it is technically possible for me to register to vote via absentee ballot in the state of Wisconsin.
 There is also of course the whole argument to be made about the futility of voting.
 Ernesto ‘Che’ Guevara, Malcolm X and Emma Goldman all taught us that significant change will likely never come from the ballot box.
 I think that is true.
-As my partner, decolonial indigenous feminist philosopher extraordinaire, is fond of saying: you can’t fix liberalism with more liberalism.
-Additionally, there is an argument that, for us as First Nations (status & non-status), Xicano, Kānaka Maoli, Métis, Inuit, Boricua, Genízaro and Afrikan people here in Occupied Maehkaenah-Menaehsaeh, voting is ultimately a practice of affirmation and legitimization of the systems of colonial-capitalist oppression.
+As a friend and colleague—a decolonial indigenous feminist philosopher extraordinaire—is fond of saying: you can’t fix liberalism with more liberalism.
+Additionally, there is an argument that, for us as First Nations (status & non-status), Xicano, Kānaka Maoli, Métis, Inuit, Boricua, Genízaro and African people here in Occupied Maehkaenah-Menaehsaeh, voting is ultimately a practice of affirmation and legitimization of the systems of settler colonial, anti-Black and parasitic capitalist oppression.
 There is something to be said on that regard as well I believe.

-The point of this though is not to make an argument for or against involving ourselves in the settler colonial capitalist electoral system.
-I didn’t do that this time last year when kanada ran through its federal electoral cycle, and I don’t intend to do it now.
-Rather, I want to take a moment to comment on the meaning of this most recent amerikan electoral contest.
+The point of this though is not to make an argument for or against involving ourselves in the imperialist electoral system.
+I didn’t do that this time last year when Canada ran through its federal electoral cycle, and I don’t intend to do it now.
+Rather, I want to take a moment to comment on the meaning of this most recent American electoral contest.
 Because I do believe that it does mean something.
-I believe that it is a sign of the times; a signpost for the ongoing and deepening crisis of imperialism internationally and settler colonialism “domestically.”
+I believe that it is a sign of the times; a signpost for the ongoing and deepening crisis of imperialist parasitism internationally and the settler/master colonial regime “domestically.”

 I know a lot of my relatives are scared of Trump.
-My nekiah my mother, called me at 1:30 AM on Tuesday night to tell me that she thought she was going to throw up.
-My naehsēh, younger brother, who lives in Waabanakiing and works as an electrician, told me this morning that he thinks he should leave his job, for the health of both his body and soul, with the fact that many of his co-workers are white Trump supporters weighing heavily on his mind in those considerations.
+Mmy mother called me at 1:30 AM on Tuesday night to tell me that she thought she was going to throw up.
+My younger brother, who lives in Waabanakiing and works as an electrician, told me this morning that he thinks he should leave his job, for the health of both his body and soul, with the fact that many of his co-workers are white Trump supporters weighing heavily on his mind in those considerations.

 So what does this election mean for us?
 As Indigenous Peoples?
 Red Peoples?
 Earth Peoples?
 What does it mean for us as our resistance grows at Standing Rock, against the Back Forty Mine and in every other corner of our occupied homelands?

 I truly do not think that many of us bought the lie of the election.
-Hillary Clinton many us correctly recognized was the smiling, superficially friendly face of settler colonialism.
-Trump on the other hand was the rude, blunt in-your-face truth of it all.
-Either one would have been an implacable enemy of our Nations, just as every president who has ever taken office has been.
+Hillary Clinton many us correctly recognized was the smiling, superficially friendly aspect of the white power terror formation that is settler colonialism.
+Trump on the other hand was the rude, blunt in-your-savage-face truth of it all.
+Either one would have been an implacable enemy of our Nations, just as every president who has ever taken office has been an Indian Killer and a Slave Catcher.

-Neither do I think that many of us also ever bought the lie that the united states of amerika (or kanada for that matter) has ever entered into a supposedly “post-racial” era.
-When you live the bare life of red life, when you experience all of the violence and all of the pain, when you have to face down on a daily basis the multiple, converging vectors of death that are constantly arrayed against us, you know this proposition cannot possibly be the truth.
-We know we have lost our languages, our cultures, our traditional ways of being, our familial connections and, not least by any measurement, our lands, and we know that the fault for these things lays firmly at the feet of the Beast, the Empire, these things we call the united states and kanada.
+Neither do I think that many of us also ever bought the lie that the United States of America (or Canada for that matter) has ever entered into a supposedly “post-racial” era.
+When you live the bare life of Red life, when you experience all of the violence and all of the pain, when you have to face down on a daily basis the multiple, converging vectors of death that are constantly arrayed against us, you know this proposition cannot possibly be the truth.
+We know we have lost our languages, our cultures, our traditional ways of being, our familial connections and, not least by any measurement, our lands, and we know that the fault for these things lays firmly at the feet of the Beast, the Empire, these things we call the united states and Canada.
 We also struggle, in the most beautiful and inspiring ways, every day in our communities, whether rural or urban, and in our own personal daily lives to bring these connections back, to revive and renew our kinship to all of creation and our relatives.
-And we know that we are winning, but at the same time we know that we are doing so against the interests and machinations of those settler nation-state powers who claim sovereignty over our bodies, our lands and our nations.
+And we know that we are winning, but at the same time we know that we are doing so against the interests and machinations of those settler/master nation-state powers who claim sovereignty over our bodies, our lands and our nations.

 [T]he immense ground swell of national movements for liberation, whether native or black, has drawn the inevitable ire of the settler bent on revenge and retaking what was perceived as ‘lost.’

-This a truth that needs to be spoken, but which is somewhat heretical amongst the amorphously labelled “left” on this continent—whether anarchist, marxist, postautonomist, progressive liberal, etc. I think Van Jones, as a CNN panelist Tuesday night actually spoke the truth quite well, referring to the election as a “whitelash” against the changing composition of the u.s. colonial empire.
-Of course he wanted us to believe on the flip that Clinton was not some kind of deeply embedded agent of said settler colonial capitalist regime, which has in its DNA the dispossession and genocide of Native peoples, antiblackness and the enduring legacy of Afrikan enslavability, and an orientalist cognition of the peoples of the Arab World, the Ummat al-Islamiyah, the Indian Subcontinent and the “Far East” which positions them as always-already simultaneously exotic and inferior rival civilizations and thus threats that anchor the permanent war footing of empire in defense of its physical and psychic wellbeing.
-But you get the point.
+This a truth that needs to be spoken, but which is somewhat heretical amongst the amorphously labelled “left” on this continent—whether anarchist, Marxist, postautonomist, progressive liberal, etc. I think Van Jones, as a CNN panelist Tuesday night actually spoke the truth quite well, referring to the election as a “whitelash” against the changing composition of the U.S. settler/master empire.
+Of course he wanted us to believe on the flip that Clinton was not some kind of deeply embedded agent of said empire, which has in its DNA the dispossession and genocide of Native peoples, anti-Black racism and the enduring legacy of African enslavability, and an orientalist cognition of the peoples of the Arab World, the Ummat al-Islamiyah, the Indian Subcontinent and the “Far East” which positions them as always-already simultaneously exotic and inferior rival civilizations and thus threats that anchor the eternal war footing in defense of its physical and psychic well-being.
+But Van Jones is ultimately a liberal.
+You get the point.

 So I believe, absolutely, that this election is a culmination of forces that have lived deep in this land since the time of First Contact.
 It has ebbs and flows, but it has always been there.
 Indeed, as if by some great cosmic joke, Trump was elected on 18 Brumaire in the old revolutionary French calendar, and so I find it quite apt here to quote Marx: